kankankankankankan/github-trending/README.md

 ## All language

+* 【2024-11-01】[cline / cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
+* 【2024-11-01】[udecode / plate](https://github.com/udecode/plate) - A rich-text editor powered by AI
 * 【2024-10-29】[ai16z / eliza](https://github.com/ai16z/eliza) - Conversational Agent for Twitter and Discord
 * 【2024-10-29】[vfsfitvnm / ViMusic](https://github.com/vfsfitvnm/ViMusic) - An Android application for streaming music from YouTube Music.
 * 【2024-10-29】[anthropics / courses](https://github.com/anthropics/courses) - Anthropic's educational courses